 👥 What is a Buyer’s Agent?

 A buyer’s agent is a licensed real estate agent who represents you, the home buyer.
-Their job is to help you, and in fact, they are legally obligated to provide you with the best possible representation throughout the home-buying process.
+Their job is to help you, and in fact, they are legally obligated to provide you with the best possible representation throughout the home-buying process and to represent your best interests throughout the transaction.

 👍 Benefits of Hiring a Buyer’s Agent